 offers interdisciplinary degree programs and certificates

-• BA major and minor in Latin American and Caribbean Studies (LACS)
+• CLAS curriculum includes a BA major and minor in Latin American and Caribbean Studies (LACS)

 funds study/research and provides teaching opportunities for graduate students across divisions and programs

-• CLAS funds preliminary field research in Latin America through CLAS Tinker Field Research Grants and dissertation fieldwork through the CLAS Mellon Dissertation Research Travel Fellowship
+• CLAS funds preliminary field research in Latin America through CLAS Tinker Field Research Grants and doctoral fieldwork for students in the Social Sciences through the CLAS Mellon Research Travel Fellowship

-• CLAS supports graduate student professional development through the Ignacio Martín-Baró Prize Lectureship, Introduction to Latin American Civilizations teaching assistantships, and Tinker Visiting Professor teaching assistantships
+• CLAS supports graduate student professional development through the Ignacio Martín-Baró Prize Lectureship, Introduction to Latin American Civilization teaching assistantships, and Tinker Visiting Professor teaching assistantships

 promotes interdisciplinary research, education, discussion, and debate around myriad topics relevant to Latin America, through scholarly and public engagement programs